AndreeaPocol/deepfakeMetaResearch/README.md

 # Seeing Is No Longer Believing: A Survey on the State of Deepfakes and Other Nonveridical Media

+Note: This paper has been accepted to CGI 2023.

 There are several components to this repo:
 1. a few examples of deepfakes we generated (e.g., of Chris Hemsworth in a tiara)